 However, if you do elect to use a high deductible plan, it’s always a good idea to check if its HSA-eligible.

-While marketplace health insurance plans may be required to cover out of network emergency care – you may want to go out of network for other types of healthcare (at Resolve we see issues with this all the time).
+The final thing you’ll want to look for in health insurance is out-of-network care.
+While marketplace health insurance plans may be required to cover out of network emergency care, you may want to go out-of-network for other types of healthcare (at Resolve we see issues with this all the time).

 HMO type plans will only cover in-network care, while PPO plans may cover some percentage of out of network care (though you may still be left holding a large part of the bill if you go out of network).
 These PPO plans will specify a price that they will pay for out of network care (usually as a percentage of the average list price for care in a region).
 This can provide you with some level of comfort should you decide to seek out of network care.